 You’ll gain a wide range of knowledge, during your Software Development and Programming course, tied to practical skills gained through research, independent study, directed study and workplace scenarios, with live project briefs from our employer partners.
 You will also have the opportunity to develop transferable skills such as communication, teamwork, research and analysis, which are highly valued in higher education and the workplace.Apply Now

 If you’re looking to get your career in Software Development and Programming started and have a passion for digital technologies, then this is the course for you.
 There are full time and part time options available to suit your needs.

 Not ready to apply yet?
-Why not give us an email at firstname.lastname@example.org, and we'll get back to you as soon as possible.
-We'll be able to advise on whether the course is right for you and take it from there.
+Why not give us an email, and we’ll get back to you as soon as possible.
+We’ll be able to advise on whether the course is right for you and take it from there.

 To ensure you are prepared for entering the industry, learners will join BCS The Chartered Institute for IT as a student member and will have the option to complete the following accreditations:

 - Microsoft Azure Fundamentals

 - Microsoft Data Fundamentals

 After studying a Level 4 Higher National Certificate in Digital Technologies you’ll have sound knowledge of the basic concepts of digital technology.
 You’ll be able to demonstrate a range of subject-specific skills as well as general skills and qualities relevant to digital employers.

 Once you’ve completed your HNC, you can progress your learning by moving on to Digital Technologies Higher National Diploma, progress on to study at university or onto employment.